 Calculating shipping costs is not always as easy as plugging data into a shipping calculator.
-Yes that will give a general idea of what one package costs to ship with one carrier.
+Yes, that will give a general idea of what one package weight costs to ship with one shipping service.
 But when determining how to calculate shipping costs for your small business, there’s more to consider.
 A smart shipping strategy means looking at all the factors involved, including the big picture.
-It’s possible a small business will send all their products via one carrier and one shipping method.
+It’s possible a small business will send all their ground shipping products via one carrier and one shipping method.
 But that’s not likely.
 More likely, you’ll want to adapt your shipping strategy to account for all factors of importance to you and to the customer.

 What’s included in the shipping fee?
-It involves the packaging, the postage or shipping rate.
+Shipping price involves the packaging, the postage or shipping rate.
 It might include shipping insurance and surcharges or an additional shipping fee for specific add-ons.
 For international shipping, it’s the landed cost – adding in tariffs and customs fees.
-The shipping cost includes any direct cost from transporting a product from your warehouse to the customer’s location.
+The freight shipping cost includes any direct cost from transporting a product from your warehouse to the customer’s location.

 How do I calculate shipping costs?